 I’ve been simply turning down most of them because I don’t want my blog to become too ‘commercialized’ and advertisement-filled — I want it to remain authentic, personalized and uncluttered for as much as I could!
 After all, I still want to keep iAmAileen.com as my ‘online diary’ (and I have the business to get most of my earnings from anyhow).

 Now of course, this is just my personal preference.
-If you start a travel blog for purposes of earning, don’t worry — you can definitely turn it into a profitable business by taking advantage of the aforementioned tactics of affiliate partnerships, sponsored posts, etc.
+If you want to know how to start a travel blog for purposes of earning, don’t worry — you can definitely turn it into a profitable business by taking advantage of the aforementioned tactics of affiliate partnerships, sponsored posts, etc.